Jayz-lab/Jayz-lab/README.md

    - Tips of the industry
    - Java, Groovy
-   - and anything relating to Programming, software development and Cybersecurity.
+   - and anything relating to Programming, software development and CS Principles.

 ⚡ Fun fact: